asumagic/ntl/instructions.md

 - ##### `int iid` (`0x25`)

-Throw a fake user interrupt with the 3 lower bits of `iid` as ID.
+Raise a user interrupt with the 3 lower bits of `iid` as ID.

 _See: Interrupts_